tgarnier067/Neural_Networks_for_Water_Body_Segmentation/README.md

 ## Reproductability

 Use notebook 14, please make sur to first download the data in appropriate folders, or to change the file path in the code.
+Otherwise, ask us (see contact) for access to the drive, and run the notebook 2 before running the notebook 14.

 ## 📚 References